Cray-HPE/docs-csm/operations/hardware_state_manager/Manage_HMS_Locks.md

 ### Disable Reservations

 Disabling a lock prevents a service from being able to make a reservation on it, and it releases/ends any current reservations.
 Even though SMD removes the reservation when disabling a lock, it does not mean that the Firmware Action Service (FAS) is aware that it has lost the reservation.
+Additionally, if CAPMC has a reservation that is cancelled, disabled, or broken, it will do nothing to the existing CAPMC operation.
+There are no checks by CAPMC to make sure things are still reserved at any time during a power operation.

 This is a way to stop new operations from happening, not a way to prevent currently executing operations.

-A potential side effect of disabling a reservation on a lock is that it may also cause the currently executing operations to stop or fail.
-For example, if the Cray Advanced Platform Monitoring and Control (CAPMC) service has a reservation to do a power operation, but then someone disables reservations, it might cause CAPMC to fail.
-CAPMC periodically checks reservation validity and renews reservations.
-Upon failure, CAPMC will halt the operation.

 ```bash
 ncn-m001# cray hsm locks disable create --component-ids x1003c5s2b1n1